salvakantero/MineSquadPi/Readme.txt

     - Choose difficulty level
   - Exit the game

-In the settings menu you can adjust*:
+In the settings menu you can adjust:
   - WINDOWED: Play in windowed mode.
-  - 4:3: Full screen for traditional monitors.
+  - 4:3: Full screen for traditional monitors.*
-  - 16:9: Full screen for widescreen monitors (centred play area without squashing).
-*4:3 and 16:9 modes are only available on Windows.
+  - 16:9: Full screen for widescreen monitors. (centred play area without squashing) * *only available on Windows.

 SCANLINES:
   Simulates the effect of CRT screens from classic arcade machines.